Tusitala - Teller of Tales The Life and Writings of Robert Louis Stevenson A Dramatised reading

 Although scripts are used, performers should be confidently familiar with the text, and there are sequences that will work better without scripts.
 Most readers will find themselves quoting the words of the same friend or relative of RLS throughout the piece, giving the chance to develop character.

-Dramatised extracts include Treasure Island, A Child's Garden of Verses, An InlandVoyage, Thrawn Janet, The Strange Case of Dr Jekyll and Mr Hyde, Kidnapped, and Weir of Hermiston.
+Dramatised extracts include Treasure Island, An InlandVoyage, Thrawn Janet, The Strange Case of Dr Jekyll and Mr Hyde, Kidnapped, and Weir of Hermiston.

 Stevenson's life was short, but very eventful, and a 75 minute piece can only give an "impression" of his life and writings.
 A longer version is also available with a playing time of 1 hour 45 minutes.